hwanggu-corgi/hwanggu-log/README.md

     - Corgi completed fixing file name containing corrupted values in `get_file_name`
     - Corgi merged Hamin's code to haminthecoder/csc369 fix branch

-2. Corgi completed breakfast with parents [5:42 AM ~ 5:56 AM]♥♥
+2. Corgi completed breakfast with parents [5:42 AM ~ 5:56 AM]

 ### October 28th, 2020
-1. Corgi add progress #506 in assignment 1, CSC 369♥♥
+1. Corgi add progress #506 in assignment 1, CSC 369
     - Corgi fixing `No such file or directory` issue in `a1fs_create`
     - Corgi completed fixing `Address in use` issue in `a1fs_create`
     - Corgi completed fixing `No such file or directory` issue in `a1fs_getattr`